lshiwjx/deform_conv3d_pytorch_op/README.md

-# 3D Deformable Convolution Op of Pytorch
+# An Operation for 3D Deformable Convolution in Pytorch 0.3

 Realize the 2D convolution, 2D and 3D deformable convolution in Pytorch 0.3.0.
+Did not check the 0.4.

 Support the group convolution, dilate convolution, group deformable convolution, which split the channels of the input to several splits, each use the independent offset fields.